 Each director must regularly disclose to the Board whether his or her relationships satisfy these independence tests.
-Based on these disclosures and other information available to it, the Board has determined that each of the directors is independent with the exception of Mr. Fain, who is not considered independent as a result of his position as Chairman & CEO of the Company.
-In determining that each of Mr. Pritzker and Mr. Howe is independent, the Board considered the transactions described below in "Certain Relationships and Related Person Transactions."
+Based on these disclosures and other information available to it, the Board has determined that each of the directors is independent with the exception of Mr. Fain, who is not considered independent as a result of his position as Chairman & CEO of the Company, and Messrs.
+Ofer and Wilhelmsen, who, under current circumstances, the Board determined are no longer independent as of March 23, 2020 as a result of each of their \$100 million participation interest in our 364-day senior secured term loan agreement, dated as of March 23, 2020.
+In determining that Mr. Pritzker, who was a director for all of 2019 and is not standing for re-election at the Annual Meeting, is independent, the Board considered the transactions described below in "Certain Relationships and Related Person Transactions - Related Person Transactions."
+In addition, the Board had previously determined that former director Bernt Reitan, who resigned from the Board on May 30, 2019, qualified as independent.